 A sanctuary for the spirit, floating on the tides

 The origins of the shrine known as Itsukushima-jinja, situated on Miyajima not far from Hiroshima , are somewhat unclear since it has been damaged and rebuilt so many times over the centuries.
 Most recently in 2004, Typhoon Songda tore away sections of the roof and boardwalks.

-The current structure was built in the mid-1700s, but was modeled on the shrine that was originally built in 1168.
-Historical reserach suggests that there has been some manner of shrine on the island since the 6th century.
+The current structure was built in the mid-1700s but was modeled on the shrine that was originally built in 1168.
+Historical research suggests that there has been some manner of shrine on the island since the 6th century.

 The iconic gate stands at an impressive 16 meters tall

 The gate is made from camphor wood, which has a natural resistance to rotting

 The island itself has long been a sacred place.
 In order to keep the ground sacred, members of the public were not allowed to set foot on land.
 This is why the shrine is built on stilts.
 This means the shrine appears to be floating at high-tide and visitors can pray without upsetting the holy atmosphere.

 To this day births and deaths are not permitted in the shrine's vicinity.
 Women who are heavily pregnant and those who are terminally ill are ushered to the mainland.

 Perhaps the most iconic section of the shrine is the huge red gate, or torii, that appears to float in the sea.
 In the past, visitors to the island used to pass through the gate by boat.
 The gate that stands today was built in 1875, but some form of gate has stood there since 1168.

 Just getting to the island is an adventure in itself.